SCC: Partnering with Students from Around the Globe

-Notify the SCC International Student Advisor of your arrival and make an appointment to complete requirements.
+Notify the SCC International Admissions Counselor of your arrival and make an appointment to complete requirements.
 Please bring all documents with you.
 Provide advisor with medical clearance form.

 Confirm your acceptance by visiting with an admissions specialist at any of our five campuses.

-Meet with an academic advisor who will assist you with registering for classes.
+Meet with an Admissions Counselor who will assist you with registering for classes.
 Lawful Presence in the United States must be verified before enrollment (view Lawful Presence Policy).

 Visit the Business Office to confirm that your tuition and fees are paid.
-Once paid, you will receive your parking decal.
-Then have your SCC student ID made in the Admissions Center, and buy books for classes at The Book Inn.
+Then, have your SCC student ID made in the Admissions Center, and buy books for classes at The Book Inn.

 Congratulations!
 You're Part of the SCC Family!